WGBH/stock-sales-2/app/views/collections/in-the-news.md

 content rich websites to find footage and other unique content.
 Let us know what you think and/or how we can improve your user experience!

-Visit this part of our site to see what’s been recently added to our collection and/or to see what’s trending in the news.
+Visit this part of our site to see what’s trending in the news.
 This month we focus on Marvin Minsky, cognitive scientist and founding member of the MIT Media Lab, and has been called the "Father of Artificial Intelligence."
 His work, including some alongside fellow Media Lab founding member Seymour Papert, has been extremely influential in the study of artificial neural networks, especially building machines with the capacity for commonsense.
 One of Minksy's most well known works is The Society of Mind, published in 1988, which is also the name of a course he taught at MIT.

 Just two years after the publication of The Society of Mind, Minsky was interviewed for the WGBH production The Machine that Changed the World.
 The interview was over an hour long, and a full, unedited version has been digitized and made available.
 Minsky discusses much more than his recent publication, answering questions across a range of topics, including: